Triantonio/TicTacToeWithAI/README.md

 produce a ready-to-use Windows build:

-1. **Runner setup.** The job executes on `windows-latest`, checks out the repository, and installs Qt 5.15.2 with the modules required by the application (`qtbase`, `qtmultimedia`, and `qttools`).
+1. **Runner setup.** The job executes on `windows-latest`, checks out the repository, pins Python 3.10 to keep the Qt installer tooling compatible, and installs Qt 5.15.2 with the optional modules required by the application (`qtmultimedia` for audio/video support and `qttools` for `windeployqt`).
+It also installs Ninja, the fast build tool used by CMake on Windows runners. installs Qt 5.15.2 with the modules required by the application (`qtbase`, `qtmultimedia`, and `qttools`).
+It also installs Ninja, the fast build tool used by CMake on Windows runners. repository, and installs Qt 5.15.2 with the modules required by the application (`qtbase`, `qtmultimedia`, and `qttools`).
 It also installs Ninja, the fast build tool used by CMake on Windows runners.